 21. Gastronomy tours in Tenerife (Canary Islands)

 Although it isn’t very common, there might be a rainy day during your trip when you want to take it easy and not go out.
 In that case, I recommend you take the opportunity to try the typical food of Tenerife and take a food tour.
-Among the most popular dishes in Tenerife cuisine are the “papas arrugadas” (wrinkled potatoes) with mojo, the Canary Island stew, the “gofio escaldado,” the “quesillo,” and the “huevos al estampido”.
+Among the most popular dishes in Tenerife cuisine are the “papas arrugadas” (wrinkled potatoes) with mojo, the Canary Island stew, the “gofio escaldado,” (one of my favorite dishes in the Canary Islands), the “quesillo,” and the “huevos al estampido”.

 To enjoy these dishes to the fullest, it is best to visit a guachinche, which is a private house where food is served.
 It is the best way to taste the most traditional local flavors of Tenerife.
 Can you think of anything better to do in Tenerife when it rains?